last night i attended a lecture on dramaturgy.

 -

-i know i am not a moron, nor enlightened, but technically speaking i am a 'bad' character. i am good with what i have, i do not seek conflict - but i have my 'unless' moments. that is i step out of any conflict unless it involves the future of my kids, the ethical stance of my nation, you name it. so there is hope one day i write about conflicts. and a good novel.
+i know i am not a moron, nor enlightened, but technically speaking i am a 'bad' character. i am good with what i have, i do not seek conflict - but i have my 'unless' moments. that is i step out of any conflict unless it involves the future of my kids, the ethical stance of my nation, you name it.

 -

-the speaker suggested writing dialogues. which advice i will gladly take.
+the speaker suggested writing dialogues. which advice i will gladly take.-

 photo credits to: szatmar.ro